 Why an Injury Attorney Matters

 Not only does the coverage limit of an insurance policy limit how much you can receive, often the insurer will go to great lengths to avoid paying out at all.
 They might claim you’re not that badly hurt.
 They might claim your injury was pre-existing.
 They might try to strong-arm you into signing a low-ball offer.
 They might even say that you were the one acting dangerously and are thus responsible for your own injury.

 An experienced injury attorney has seen all of these excuses and more.
-They know exactly how to fire back and make sure that your rights as the victim are protected.
+They know exactly how to fire back and make sure that your rights as the innocent claim holder are protected.
 At Stewart Bell, PLLC, we have years of experience fighting insurance companies who are determined not to pay, and in getting successful resolutions for our clients.
 For more information or to set up a completely free case consultation, contact us today!